Using STorM32 with ArduPilot

 Testing the Connection

-The serial/UAVCAN connection can be tested in several ways.
-The following tests do not require that the copter is completely built, and do not require that the copter is armed.
+The serial MAVLink connection can be tested in several ways.
+The following tests do not require that the vehicle is completely built and/or set up, and do not require that the vehicle is armed.